 When users purchase subscriptions in your apps, Google Play handles all checkout details so your apps never have to directly process any financial transactions.
-Google Play processes all payments for subscriptions through Google Wallet, just as it does for standard in-app products and app purchases.
+Google Play processes all payments for subscriptions through Google payments, just as it does for standard in-app products and app purchases.
 This ensures a consistent and familiar purchase flow for your users.

 After users have purchased subscriptions, they can view the subscriptions and cancel them from the My Apps screen in the Play Store app or from the app's product details page in the Play Store app.
 For more information about handling user cancellations, see Subscription Cancellation.

 In addition to client-side API calls, you can use the server-side API for In-app Billing to provide subscription purchasers with extended access to content (for example, from your web site or another service).
 The server-side API lets you validate the status of a subscription when users sign into your other services.
 For more information about the API, see Google Play Developer API.

 You can also build on your existing external subscriber base from inside your Android apps.

 - If you sell subscriptions on a web site, for example, you can add your own business logic to your Android app to determine whether the user has already purchased a subscription elsewhere, then allow access to your content if so or offer a subscription purchase from Google Play if not.